 - 1.1.
-The purpose of this safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
-This means we will always work to: - Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes. - 1.2.
+The purpose of this safeguarding policy is to outline our procedures in securing a strong safeguarding culture to ensure every child who is a registered pupil at our school is safe and protected from harm.
+This means we will always work to: - Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Ensure that all staff are aware of their statutory responsibilities and receive training so that they are skilled in recognising and reporting safeguarding issues; - Undertake that role so as to enable children and young people at our school to achieve the best outcomes. - 1.2.
 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3.
 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
 This will also include identifying children who may benefit from early help.
 The elements of our policy are prevention, protection and support. - 1.4.
 This policy applies to anyone working on behalf of school, including paid staff, volunteers, visitors, agency staff and students. - 1.5.
-To provide parents, staff and volunteers with the overarching principles that guide our approach to child protection/safeguarding.
+The information within this policy provides parents, staff and volunteers with the overarching principles that inform and guide our approach to child protection/safeguarding.

-Our Ethos
+2. Our Ethos